0

 Butlin's

-After leaving the Polytechnic, Bill had a couple of odd jobs as a tire fitter and delivery driver before spending a season as a photographer at Butlin’s in Skegness in the summer of 1977.
+After leaving Nottingham Trent Polytechnic, Bill worked a couple of odd jobs as a tyre fitter and delivery driver before spending a season as a photographer at Butlin’s in Skegness in the summer of 1977.

-Bill “This seemed like ‘lost time’ for many people, including my parents, especially as my brother and sister were both studying medicine.
-However, by working at such a frantic place like Butlin’s, I quickly lost my natural shyness in photographing people, which would help to define my work years later.”
+Bill: “This seemed like ‘lost time’ for many people, including my parents, especially as my brother and sister were studying medicine.
+However, working at a frantic place like Butlin’s, I quickly lost my shyness with people, which would help define my work years later.”

 Hyde Park Flats, Sheffield, 1988.